 Open Office Concept Pros

 The most successful companies are often those that communicate the most efficiently.
-Most businesses aim to reduce anything impeding dialog, and walls are the most common physical barrier in a working space.
+Many businesses aim to reduce anything impeding dialog, and walls are the most common physical barrier in a working space.

 Face-to-face conversations between desks consume much less time and effort than walking from room to room, and significantly less than sending emails back and forth.
 Employers are finding this lack of efficiency in communication so alarming that an increasing number of companies have banned inter-company emails, using messenger tools like Slack instead.